Miley Cyrus ‘Delays Liam Hemsworth Wedding’: Working On New Album Instead

 As the insider already mentions, Miley Cyrus and Liam Hemsworth aren’t too bothered about getting married, nor do they want to rush their plans to tie the knot.
 If their careers are going as great as they have in recent years, there’s no reason to put everything on hold for the sake of tying the knot.

 Miley and Liam are both said to be under the impression that getting married isn’t such a big deal to them as it might be for their parents.
-They know that regardless of whether they tie the knot or not, their love for one another isn’t going to change, so there’s no rush for Miley Cyrus to walk down the aisle as long as she finds herself being occupied with her career.
+They know that regardless of whether they tie the knot or not, they love for one another isn’t going to change, so there’s no rush for Miley Cyrus to walk down the aisle as long as she finds herself being occupied with her career.

 Of course, it goes without saying, as the source already mentions, that Miley will most certainly want to settle down and consider the idea of having children in the future, but she knows that at this given point, she’s too young to make those kinds of decisions just yet.
 There’s no rush to start a family or get married for the couple, the source adds.